ramate-io/ramate/rroad/rera-000-000-000-dulan/rroad-000-000-039/README.md

 #### T8.2: Fold in smaller efforts
 - **Leads:** [Liam Monninger](mailto:liam@ramate.io)

-We move to bring the smaller and more tangential efforts, such as those suggested by [T1.4](#t14-experiment-with-some-less-intensive-ventures), into Ramate operations properly.

 #### T8.3: Add some character to the workshop
 - **Leads:** [Liam Monninger](mailto:liam@ramate.io)